 Currently, all Ohio high school students take the ACT prior to high school graduation.
 If the ACT scores are below college readiness, the student is encouraged to take the ACCUPLACER®, a test that measures current abilities in reading, writing, math, and algebra so that students can begin their work in these subjects at the appropriate level.
 To provide students with the all the information they need to make good scheduling decisions, students are encouraged to take the ACCUPLACER prior to meeting with an advisor to schedule for their English (ENGL) or Mathematics (MATH) courses.
 Selective programs may have college level ENGL/MATH requirements for admission to program courses.
-Contact Student Services in College Hall at the Zanesville Campus or Academic Services at the Cambridge Campus to arrange an appointment.
+Contact the Testing Center in College Hall at the Zanesville Campus or Academic Services at the Cambridge Campus to arrange an appointment.
 ACCUPLACER tests are not needed if students have:

 • Appropriate ACT scores;

 • Credit for a college-level ENGL or MATH course with a grade of “D” or better within the last five years; or have

 • An associate degree or a higher degree.
 College transcripts must be submitted to the Zane State College Registrar’s Office prior to the planned semester of enrollment.

 Exceptions to the above may be necessary when changes in certification, accreditation, or licensure standards and changing technology mandate changes in academic requirements or in College programs.

 Students who take longer than five years must meet the requirements of the most recent college catalog.
 Questions concerning this policy should be directed to the Registrar’s Office.

 The College schedules classes on a semester system.
 An academic semester is comprised of fifteen weeks of classes and one week of examinations and registration.
 The academic year consists of fall and spring semesters and a summer session.